alanlopes4/ilp-backend-1/README.md

 [x] ft25 Number of instructions in the method
-[x] ft26 Average of number of instructions in basic blocks [ ] ft27 Average of number of phi-nodes at the beginning of a basic block [ ] ft28 Average of arguments for a phi-node
+[x] ft26 Average of number of instructions in basic blocks [ ] ft27 Average of number of phi-nodes at the beginning of a basic block [0] ft28 Average of arguments for a phi-node
 [x] ft29 Number of basic blocks with no phi nodes
-[x] ft30 Number of basic blocks with phi nodes in the interval [0, 3] [x] ft31 Number of basic blocks with more than 3 phi nodes [ ] ft32 Number of basic block where total number of arguments for all phi-nodes is in greater than 5 [ ] ft33 Number of basic block where total number of arguments for all phi-nodes is in the interval [1, 5] [x] ft34 Number of switch instructions in the method [x] ft35 Number of unary operations in the method
+[x] ft30 Number of basic blocks with phi nodes in the interval [0, 3] [x] ft31 Number of basic blocks with more than 3 phi nodes [x] ft32 Number of basic block where total number of arguments for all phi-nodes is in greater than 5 [x] ft33 Number of basic block where total number of arguments for all phi-nodes is in the interval [1, 5] [x] ft34 Number of switch instructions in the method [x] ft35 Number of unary operations in the method
 [ ] ft36 Number of instruction that do pointer arithmetic in the method